How to Find Low-Competition Keywords for High-Quality SEO Traffic

 Begin by brainstorming general themes related to your industry or niche.
 Then, break these topics down into smaller, more specific areas that cater to particular needs.

 For example, start with "healthy eating" as your broad topic.
 Narrow it down to "vegan protein snacks for kids" to target a more focused audience.
-Narrowing allows you to find areas with less competition while targeting a specific audience ready to engage with your content.
+This approach helps you uncover areas with less competition and connect with a highly engaged audience.

 Tip: Use tools like Google Trends, AnswerThePublic, or Keyword.io to explore trending topics and see how their popularity has changed over time.
 This helps you identify growing interests in your niche.